Hans-Georg Backhaus

-Hans-Georg Backhaus (born 1929, Remda, Thuringia) is a German Marxian economist and philosopher.
-He is one of the main authors of the Neue Marx-Lektüre and he is considered one of the most important German theorists in the field of Marxian theory of value.
+Hans-Georg Backhaus (1929, Remda – 8 March 2026, Frankfurt) was a German Marxian economist and philosopher.
+He was one of the main authors of the Neue Marx-Lektüre and he is considered one of the most important German theorists in the field of Marxian theory of value.

-He began a long-term cooperation with Helmut Reichelt already from his years of university studies.
+Backhaus began a long-term cooperation with Helmut Reichelt already from his years of university studies.

+In the 2026 Frankfurt city council election, Backhaus ran as a candidate for the party Sahra Wagenknecht Alliance.
+However, he died on 8 March 2026, one week before election day.